 Approaching the Conversation with Your Child

 Talking to your child about mental health support can feel daunting, but it doesn’t have to be.
-Here are some tips for navigating the conversation:
+The most important thing is creating space where they feel safe and heard rather than judged or lectured.

 Types of Support Available